Rod Osterlund

 In 2010, Osterlund was inducted into the West Coast Stock Car Hall of Fame.

 Team history

 Rod Osterlund started his first team in 1977.
 In 1979 he hired rookie Dale Earnhardt, who went on to win Rookie of the Year, and then the championship in 1980.
 Osterlund sold this team to Jim Stacy in the middle of the 1981 season.
 Earnhardt drove four races for Stacy before he left for Richard Childress Racing.

 Drivers

-Osterlund fielded cars for drivers from which Earnhardt won Osterlund his only Winston Cup Championship in 1980.
+Osterlund fielded cars four drivers from which Earnhardt won Osterlund his only Winston Cup Championship in 1980.
 Other notable drivers include Neil Bonnett in 1977, Dave Marcis in 1978, David Pearson subbing in for an injured Dale Earnhardt in 1979, Hut Stricklin in 1989, and Jimmy Spencer in 1990.
 As of 2009 he lives in California.

 Statistics

 Osterlund as a car owner had 201 starts, 7 wins, 59 top 5 finishes, 91 top 10 finishes, 5 poles, and the 1980 Winston Cup points championship.